hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 *12.* Click *Import* to import the selected Cloud Code changes.
 * When the import process has successfully completed, you'll see a message.

+## Errors on Import

+When you select the repository and commit you want to import from and the commit is loaded for import, errors might be generated.
+For details of these possible errors on import, check [here](/Tutorials/Cloud Code and the Test Harness/Exporting and Importing Cloud Code.md).